5 Alpha Reductase inhibitor benefit and

 dutasteride versus finasteride.

 Four hundred sixteen men, 21 to 45 years old, were randomized to receive dutasteride 0.05, 0.1, 0.5 or 2.5 mg, finasteride 5 mg, or placebo daily for 24 weeks.
 Dutasteride increased target area hair count versus placebo in a dose-dependent fashion and dutasteride 2.5 mg was superior to finasteride at 12 and 24 weeks.
-Scalp and serum dihydrotestosterone levels decreased, and testosterone levels increased, in a dose-dependent fashion with dutasteride.
+Scalp and serum dihydrotestosterone levels decreased, and testosterone levels increased, in a dose-dependent fashion with dutasteride medication.
 Dutasteride increases scalp hair growth in men with male pattern hair loss.
 Type 1 and type 2 5alpha-reductase may be important in the pathogenesis and treatment of male pattern hair loss.

 Effect on blood studies and bone mineral density